Learn about 35 new foods that start with A to spice up your palate.

-Be sure to first dissolve the arrowroot in cold water, then add it to your hot liquid to thicken.
+Be sure to first dissolve the arrowroot in cold water, then add it to your hot liquid to thicken it.
 Arrowroot can break down if overcooked (or sits too long), so it's best to use it in a sauce that will be served immediately.

-Artichokes are a stalk vegetable, meaning they contain a high percentage of cellulose fiber (something that is indigestible to humans).
+Artichokes are stalk vegetables, meaning they contain a high percentage of cellulose fiber (something that is indigestible to humans).
 Artichokes are immature flowers from the thistle plant.
 They can be cooked in many different ways including simmered, steamed, or even cooked in the microwave.

 You can choose to eat the artichoke petals or the heart (middle) of it.
 Artichoke hearts make a great addition to salads and pasta dishes.

 Arugula has to be one of my all-time favorite ingredients!
 It has a strong, peppery flavor that pairs really well when layered with other greens.
 You may also be surprised to learn that arugula is actually part of the cabbage family!

 Asiago is a delicious cheese made from cow's milk.
 This is a hard cheese that has been allowed to dry out and age for about 1-2 years.
 Typically, hard cheese is used for grating.